itom-project/itom/docs/userDoc/source/01_introduction/introduction.rst

 Introduction
 ****************

-|itom| is a lab automation and measurement software developed and provided by ITO (Institut for Technical Optics, University Stuttgart, Germany).
+|itom| is a lab automation and measurement software developed, maintained and provided by the ITO (Institut for Technical Optics, University Stuttgart, Germany).
-This software has been designed with an emphasis on developping and running optical systems, however it can be used for other systems, too.
+While this software has been designed with an emphasis on developing and running optical systems, it is not limited to this field of application.
-|itom| should be a versatile tool for building the control software for any measurement setup which should be highly adaptible to different
+|itom| represents a versatile tool for building the control software for any measurement setup aimed at a high degree of adaptability to different
-environments and settings.
-Therefore it is necessary to have a powerful and fast core-program, to integrate a scripting language in order to easily modify and transfer code blocks from one part of the program to another and to provide a simple and unitary interface for controlling external hardware components.
-Nevertheless, |itom| should not only be used for controlling hardware components, butcan also use it for analysing or processing your acquired data.
-Finally, |itom| must be considered as an open source lab automation software whose functionality lie somewhere in the middle between commercial software packages like Matlab or Labview.
+parameters and variable hardware.
+To address these requirements it was decided to design a powerful and fast core-program, integrating a scripting language in order to easily modify and transfer code blocks from one part of the program to another and to provide a simple and unitary interface for controlling external hardware components.
+Beyond the control of the physical setup, |itom| provides a wide variety of features for the analysis and
+processing of the acquired data. |itom| is best considered as an open source lab automation software whose functionalities lie somewhere between commercial software packages like Matlab or Labview.

 The following table shows in which way base requirements to such a software system have influenced the choice of components during the designing
 process: